riturajratan/tech-blog.maddyzone.com/_posts/2014-01-28-perform-addeditdeleteview-php-using-angular-js.md

-- $http is most important or key of this precious example, used to get and post data from database and to send data to database respectively using php (Server side scripting language) and an interface has been created between client side and server side for interaction.
+- `$http` is most important or key of this precious example, used to get and post data from database and to send data to database respectively using php (Server side scripting language) and an interface has been created between client side and server side for interaction.

 Now Our Next Step will come which shows you how $http is used for interaction, so now next step is ....
 **Fifth Step:**

 - In this step , we create a php file name as "db.php" in same folder.

-- "db.php" file at first interact with database connection establishment, so for this we include our config.php file , which we created in step-2 by below code :
+- `db.php` file at first interact with database connection establishment, so for this we include our config.php file , which we created in step-2 by below code :

     include('config.php');